ethereum/homestead-guide/source/introduction/the-homestead-release.rst

 Homestead hard fork changes
 ----------------------------------
 Ethereum in the narrow formal sense is a suite of protocols.
 Homestead comes with a few backward-incompatible protocol changes, and therefore will require a hard fork.
-These changes that made their way through the process for `Ethereum Improvement Proposal <eips>`_ and got included are:
+These changes that made their way through the process for `Ethereum Improvement Proposal <eips>`_ and included are:

 * `EIP 2: <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2.mediawiki>`_